Author Archives: Paul

 22 spectra of mu Sgr showing clear evidence of the orbital characteristics of this enigmatic binary, now 115 days through its 180 day period.
 The variability could show evidence of atmospheric eclipsing, together with wind variability.
 As the target sinks towards … Continue reading

-A document that summarises the steps required to create a very accurate wavelength solution using ISIS when processing spectra acquired with the Alpy 600: alpy-600-mixed
+A document that summarises the steps required to create a very accurate wavelength solution using ISIS when processing spectra acquired with the Alpy 600: Alpy 600 “Mixed Mode” Calibration

-A quick report and first light test of the Alpy 600 mounted to the RC14 telescope: alpy-600-rc14
+A quick report and first light test of the Alpy 600 mounted to the RC14 telescope: Alpy 600 + RC14 Test

-A report on radial velocity measurements of NGC 5236 (M83) undertaken recently from spectra with the Lhires III: galaxy-redshift-velocity
+A report on radial velocity measurements of NGC 5236 (M83) undertaken recently from spectra with the Lhires III: Galaxy redshift and velocity measurements using the Lhires III spectrograph

 The 2016 WR6 campaign wrapped up on 21st April with 20 spectra acquired over 91 days at the target wavelength of 5411Å.